Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 - RS benefits eye health, improves calcium and magnesium absorption thereby strengthening the bones and those with ulcerative colitis.

 - RS improves the brain function and health in aging individuals by not only improving appetite and increasing food intake but also improving the motor coordination in the aged.

 Superfoods are foods that are not only nutritional powerhouses and prevent chronic diseases, improve eyesight, build bones, improve brain function but also help one to stay slim by preventing weight gain.
 These foods are also rich in resistant starch.

-- Quinoa is a whole grain that's not only rich in protein but that keeps one's hunger satiated with few calories.
+Quinoa is a whole grain that's not only rich in protein but also keeps one's hunger satiated with few calories.
 Contains 1 gram of resistant starch in 1/2 cup cooked quinoa.

 Resistant Starch Content in Foods